 - The Health Sciences HRPP Steering Committee: Advises Deputy Institutional Official for Health Sciences Research.

-OFFICE OF RESEARCH POLICY
+OFFICE OF RESEARCH COMPLIANCE

 The Office of Research Compliance within the Office of the Vice Chancellor for Research & Graduate Education oversees a range of HRPP administrative and compliance activities.
 There are four main committees which provide oversight and administration of human participants research occurring across campus.